 While walking around the streets of Manaus, Brazil, I suddenly hear them approaching.
 Zzz!
 Mosquitoes, coming down from the heavens, biting my skin and possibly transmitting yellow fever into my bloodstream.

 This is the dream I’ve been having for weeks now, but everything’s going to be OK.
-I will be traveling to Manaus, which is the capital city of the state of Amazonas, at one time during my travel through the country.
+I will be traveling to Manaus, which is the capital city of the state of Amazonas, during my trip through the country.
 After plenty of research and debate, I am choosing not to get a yellow fever vaccine, even though one is recommended for people visiting the state of Amazonas.

 The Consulate General of Brazil in Washington D.C. urges travelers who are visiting rural areas in specific states to take the vaccine, and as mentioned, the state I’m spending a week or two at is one of those states.

-The University of North Carolina at Chapel Hill has resources for students, faculty and all people in general about travel and health, and the UNC Internal Medicine Travel Clinic (IMTC) offers insightful information for travelers.
+The University of North Carolina at Chapel Hill has resources for students, faculty and all people regarding travel and health, and the UNC Internal Medicine Travel Clinic (IMTC) offers insightful information for travelers.

 “During your visit our doctors will review your itinerary and help you decide which immunizations and which medications will be right for you,” the IMTC webpage says.
 “Immunizations given two weeks before departure can prevent hepatitis, typhoid fever, yellow fever and Japanese encephalitis.
 Medications can prevent malaria, shorten the course of travelers’ diarrhea and reduce your risk of altitude sickness.
 The UNC Internal Medicine Travel Clinic carries all the vaccines you might need including yellow fever vaccine.”